xelatihy/yocto-gl/docs/index.md

 You can build the example applications using CMake with `mkdir build; cd build; cmake ..; cmake --build`

-Yocto/GL depends on `stb_image.h`, `stb_image_write.h`, `stb_image_resize.h` and
-`tinyexr.h` for image loading, saving and resizing, `cgltf.h` and `json.hpp` for glTF and JSON support, and `filesystem.hpp` to support C++17 filesystem API when missing.
-All dependencies are included in the distribution.

-Yocto/GL optionally supports building OpenGL demos, which are handled by including glad, GLFW, ImGui as dependencies in apps.
-OpenGL support might eventually become part of the Yocto/GL libraries.
+Yocto/GL required dependencies are included in the distribution and do not need to be installed separately.

+Yocto/GL optionally supports building OpenGL demos.
 OpenGL support is enabled by defining the cmake option `YOCTO_OPENGL` and contained in the `yocto_gui` library.
+OpenGL dependencies are included in this repo.

 Yocto/GL optionally supports the use of Intel's Embree for ray casting.
 See the main CMake file for how to link to it.
 Embree support is enabled by defining the cmake option `YOCTO_EMBREE`.
+Embree needs to be installed separately.

 Yocto/GL optionally supports the use of Intel's Open Image Denoise for denoising.
 See the main CMake file for how to link to it.
 Open Image Denoise support is enabled by defining the cmake option `YOCTO_DENOISE`.
+OIDN needs to be installed separately.